gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 | The code below uses enumerate to create an object made up of tuples consisting of the count number (set to start at 0 using the optional start number; even though the default is 0 when the start parameter is left out).
 | The enumerate object is used up when iterated through, so it must either be placed in the **while True** loop to be recreated each time or converted to a list to be reused.
-| Pressing the A button shows the time as a number
+| Pressing the A-button shows the time as a number

 .. code-block:: python